-Facility name: Facility Address: Α. A. WORKPLACE POLICIES AND PRACTICES TO PROTECT EMPLOYEE HEALTH (CHECK ALL THAT APPLY TO THE FACILITY) ☐ Everyone who can carry out their work duties from home has been directed to do so. ir work duties from home has been directed to do so.
-Vulnerable staff (those above ag be done from home whenever p ge 65, those with chronic health conditions) are assigned work that can ossible. d to the extent possible to increase opportunities for employees to work orkers, who request modified duties options that minimize their contact with vi sitors and other employees.
-Alterna ate, staggered or shift schedules have been instituted to maximize physical distancing. told no unders applica ployees (including paid staff, and volunteers; referred to collectively as "employees") have been but to come to work if sick, or if they are exposed to a person who has COVID-19.
-Employees stand to follow the Long Beach Health Officer Orders for self-isolation and quarantine , is able.
-Workplace leave policies have been reviewed and modified to ensure that employees are malized when they stay home due to illness.
-0 See additional information on government programs supporting sick leave and worker's compensation for COVID19, including employee's sick leave rights under the Families Firs Coronavirus Response Act and employee's rights to workers' compensation benefits and presumption of the work-relatedness of COVID-19 pursuant to the Governor's Executive Orden-62-20 . at hon the ca being informed that one or more employees test positive for, or has symptoms consistent with D-19 (case), the employer has a plan or protocol in place to have the case(s) isolate themselves ne and require the immediate self-quarantine of all employees that had a workplace exposure to use(s).
-The employer's plan should consider a protocol for all quarantined employees to have so to or be tested for COVID-19 in order to determine whether there have been additional workplace ures, which may require additional COVID-19 control measures. check tom checks are conducted before employees may enter the workspace.
-Checks must include a rin concerning cough, shortness of breath or fever and any other symptoms the employee may beriencing.
+See additional information on government programs supporting sick leave and worker's compensation for COVID19, including employee's sick leave rights under the Families First Coronavirus Response Act and employee's rights to workers' compensation benefits and presumption of the work-relatedness of COVID-19 pursuant to the Governor's Executive Order N-62-20.

+Upon being informed that one or more employees test positive for, or has symptoms consistent with COVID-19 (case), the employer has a plan or protocol in place to have the case(s) isolate themselves at home and require the immediate self-quarantine of all employees that had a workplace exposure to the case(s).
+The employer's plan should consider a protocol for all quarantined employees to have access to or be tested for COVID-19 in order to determine whether there have been additional workplace exposures, which may require additional COVID-19 control measures.
+Symptom checks are conducted before employees may enter the workspace.
+Checks must include a check-in concerning cough, shortness of breath or fever and any other symptoms the employee may be experiencing.
 These checks can be done remotely or in person upon the employees' arrival.
-A tem perature check should be done at the worksite if feasible. event that 3 or more cases are identified within the workplace within a span of 14 days the yer should report this cluster to the Long Beach Department Health and Human Services at 562- IFO. no cos workd been i shield condit ployees who have contact with the public or other employees during their shift (s) are offered, a st, a cloth face covering.
-The covering is to be worn by the employee at all times during the ay except where the employee is working in a vehicle, office, or room alone.
-Employees who have nstructed by their medical provider that they should not wear a face covering should wear a face with a drape on the bottom edge, to be in compliance with State directives, as long as their ion permits it.
+A temperature check should be done at the worksite if feasible.
+In the event that 3 or more cases are identified within the workplace within a span of 14 days the employer should report this cluster to the Long Beach Department Health and Human Services at 562-570-INFO.
+All employees who have contact with the public or other employees during their shift (s) are offered, as no cost, a cloth face covering.
+The covering is to be worn by the employee at all times during the workday except where the employee is working in a vehicle, office, or room alone.
+Employees who have been instructed by their medical provider that they should not wear a face covering should wear a face shield with a drape on the bottom edge, to be in compliance with State directives, as long as their condition permits it.
 A drape that is form fitting under the chin is preferred.
-Masks with one-way valves a not be used.
-Emplo yees are instructed to wash their face coverings daily. yees are also offered gloves for tasks that require them to handle frequently touched surfaces of during symptom screening. in all a yees have been instructed to maintain at least a six (6) feet distance from visitors and from each othe areas of the site.
-Employees may momentarily come closer as necessary to assist children, or as rise necessary.
-Restro ooms and other common areas are disinfected frequently, on the following schedule: 0 Restrooms 0 Other Disinfe ectant and related supplies are available to employees at the following location(s): Alternated not understapplication per outport at horizontal access exposing the cket be exposing the condition of the conditi
+Masks with one-way valves should not be used.
+Employees are instructed to wash their face coverings daily.
+Employees are also offered gloves for tasks that require them to handle frequently touched surfaces of for use during symptom screening.
+Employees have been instructed to maintain at least a six (6) feet distance from visitors and from each othe in all areas of the site.
+Employees may momentarily come closer as necessary to assist children, or as otherwise necessary.
+Restrooms and other common areas are disinfected frequently, on the following schedule: o Restrooms o Other Disinfectant and related supplies are available to employees at the following location(s): Hand sanitizer effective against COVID-19 is available to all employees at the following location(s):